Storyflow Logo

 Pricing and value.
 Annual cost across plans, free tier reality, the value at each tier compared to the work I could do.

 Workflow fit.
 Three real projects: documentary research, brand strategy, literature review.
-Tools that fit one but not the others got split scores.
+Tools that fit one but not the others got split scores, which is how the Canvas Fork shows up in the data.

 Portability.
 Export formats, data ownership, the ease of leaving the tool with my work intact.

-Every tool was tested with real visual thinking work over three weeks.
+Every tool was tested on real visual thinking work over three weeks.

 Detailed Reviews: Best Heptabase Alternatives 2026